nytud/xtsv/README.md

 ## Creating a module that can be used with `xtsv`

+We strive to be a welcoming open source community.
+In agreement with the license, everybody is free to create a new compatible module without asking for permission.

 The following requirements apply for a new module:

 1. It must provide (at least) the mandatory API (see [emDummy](https://github.com/dlt-rilmta/emdummy) for a well-documented example)
-1. It must conform to the (to be defined) field-name conventions and the format conventions
+2. It must conform to the (to be defined) field-name conventions and the format conventions
-1. It must have an LGPL 3.0 compatible license
+3. It must have an LGPL 3.0 compatible license
+(as all modules communicate through the thin xtsv API, there is no restriction or obligation to commit for the module license.
+__This is not legal advice!__)

-The following steps are needed to insert the new module into the pipeline:
+The following technical steps are needed to insert the new module into the pipeline:

-1. Add the new module as submodule to the repository
+1. Add the new module package as a requirement to the requirements.txt of the pipeline's main repository (e.g. [emtsv](https://github.com/dlt-rilmta/emtsv))
-1. Insert the configuration in `config.py`:
+2. Insert the configuration in `config.py`:

     ```python
     # Setup the tuple:
-    #   module name (ending with the filename the class defined in),
+    #   module name,
     #   class,
     #   friendly name,
     #   args (tuple),
     #   kwargs (dict)
     em_dummy = (
-        'emdummy.dummytagger',
-        'DummyTagger',
+        'emdummy',
+        'EmDummy',
         'EXAMPLE (The friendly name of DummyTagger used in REST API form)',
         ('Params', 'goes', 'here'),
         {
             'source_fields': {'Source field names'},
-            'target_fields': ['Target field names']
+            'target_fields': ['Target field names'],
+            'other': 'kwargs as needed',
         }
     )
     ```

-1. Add the new module to `tools` list in `config.py`, optionally also to `presets` dictionary
+3. Add the new module to `tools` list in `config.py`, optionally also to `presets` dictionary

     ```python